naomilee-wr/VHProcesses/docs/_sources/SupplementaryGuidelines/Development/SubmitCodeMaintenanceBranch_SG.rst.txt

 ------------------------

 - If you have host side changes please contact the Build & Config Team (vx-osconfig@list-int.wrs.com) to work out the logistics of your fix.
-- There will be a daily build against vx7-SR05x-patches to make sure the branch remains sane.
 - At the moment there is no SR05x based release scheduled so the daily spins will not be pushed to R1 and will not be available for testing

 |